AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-warehoused.md

 1. Go to the Connections page under **Admin > Integrations**.
 1. Click **Add a Add Integration**, located on the right side of the screen.
 1. Click the Google Analytics Warehoused icon.
 This will open the Google Analytics credentials page.
 1. Enter your Google Analytics credentials.
-Upon completion of the authorization process, you will be redirected back to MBI.
+Upon completion of the authorization process, you will be redirected back to [!DNL MBI].
 1. A list of profile IDs will display.
-Check the profiles you want to connect to MBI.
+Check the profiles you want to connect to [!DNL MBI].
 If you have multiple profiles and need some help identifying which is which, refer to the Connecting Multiple Google Analytics profiles section below.

 ## Connecting multiple Google Analytics profiles

 You may have multiple websites connected to a single Google Analytics account, identified by their own Google Analytics profile ID.
-In this case, you will have the option of including all your profile IDs in MBI.
+In this case, you will have the option of including all your profile IDs in [!DNL MBI].
 Just check the profile IDs you would like to include during the profile selection step.

 To identify a particular website's Google Analytics Profile ID: